 Podiatrist near Carlingford

-We combine advanced, evidence-supported medical treatments with our comprehensive clinical expertise to provide the utmost quality of care.
+We bring together innovative, evidence-grounded medical treatments with our substantial clinical experience to ensure the highest quality of care.

 Dr Angus Chard PhD

-With 30 years of clinical experience and a doctorate in Podiatric Musculoskeletal Medicine emphasising children’s foot and leg dynamics, Dr Angus Chard, PhD, stands out among his peers.
+Dr Angus Chard, PhD, has distinguished himself among his colleagues with 30 years of clinical experience and a doctorate in Podiatric Musculoskeletal Medicine with an emphasis in children’s foot and leg dynamics.

-He manages a committed team of highly proficient Podiatrists near Carlingford who uphold our values of credibility, integrity, and achieving world-class outcomes.
-We concentrate on the diagnosis, assessment, treatment, and rehabilitation of chronic foot, leg, and lower back pain.
+He leads a passionate team of highly skilled Podiatrists near Carlingford who are anchored by our shared values of credibility, integrity, and delivering world-class outcomes.
+We’re committed to the diagnosis, assessment, treatment, and rehabilitation of chronic foot, leg, and lower back pain.

 Our aim is to provide quick relief followed by long-term symptom resolution.